With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 North Arkansas Regional Medical Center is a mental health treatment center in Harrison, AR, located at 620 North Main Street, 72601 zip code area.
-North Arkansas Regional Medical Center provides telemedicine/telehealth and hospital inpatient treatment.
-North Arkansas Regional Medical Center offers dialectical behavior therapy, activity therapy and couples/family therapy to adults and seniors 65 or older.
-North Arkansas Regional Medical Center also supports LGBT, seniors or older adults and people with trauma.
-Additional services at North Arkansas Regional Medical Center consist of case management, integrated primary care services and family psychoeducation.
+North Arkansas Regional Medical Center provides hospital inpatient treatment and telemedicine/telehealth.
+North Arkansas Regional Medical Center offers cognitive behavioral therapy, dialectical behavior therapy and individual psychotherapy to seniors 65 or older and adults.
+North Arkansas Regional Medical Center also supports clients referred from the court/judicial system, people with PTSD and people with traumatic brain injury.
+Additional services at North Arkansas Regional Medical Center consist of suicide prevention services, case management and family psychoeducation.

 Learn MoreBurrell Behavioral Health Hollister Outpatient Satellite is a mental health clinic in Hollister, Missouri, located at 33 Gage Drive, Suite 100, 65672.
 Burrell Behavioral Health Hollister Outpatient Satellite offers telemedicine/telehealth and outpatient treatment.
-Burrell Behavioral Health Hollister Outpatient Satellite provides couples/family therapy, psychotropic medication and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
-Burrell Behavioral Health Hollister Outpatient Satellite also supports people with trauma, people with serious mental illness and people with PTSD.
-Some other services provided by Burrell Behavioral Health Hollister Outpatient Satellite include chronic disease/illness management, psychosocial rehabilitation services and family psychoeducation.
+Burrell Behavioral Health Hollister Outpatient Satellite provides activity therapy, behavior modification and cognitive behavioral therapy to children / adolescents, young adults and adults.
+Burrell Behavioral Health Hollister Outpatient Satellite also supports transitional age young adults, seniors or older adults and people requiring dual diagnosis treatment.
+Some other services provided by Burrell Behavioral Health Hollister Outpatient Satellite include family psychoeducation, case management and suicide prevention services.

 Learn MoreCox Medical Center is a mental health facility in Branson, MO, located at 525 Branson Landing Boulevard, in the 65616 zip code.
 Cox Medical Center provides hospital inpatient treatment and telemedicine/telehealth.
-Cox Medical Center provides group therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults.
+Cox Medical Center provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to adults.
 Cox Medical Center also supports seniors or older adults.
-Some other services available at Cox Medical Center include integrated primary care services, case management and suicide prevention services.
+Some other services available at Cox Medical Center include suicide prevention services, mentoring/peer support/consumer-run services and chronic disease/illness management.

 Learn MoreOzark Guidance Center Inc is one of mental health facilities in Berryville, Arkansas, located at 208 Highway 62 West, 72616 zip code.
 Ozark Guidance Center Inc provides telemedicine/telehealth and outpatient treatment.
-Ozark Guidance Center Inc provides couples/family therapy, individual psychotherapy and group therapy to young adults, seniors 65 or older and children / adolescents.
-Additional services provided at Ozark Guidance Center Inc include suicide prevention services, case management and family psychoeducation.
+Ozark Guidance Center Inc provides behavior modification, cognitive behavioral therapy and individual psychotherapy to adults, children / adolescents and young adults.
+Additional services provided at Ozark Guidance Center Inc include case management, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreVeterans Healthcare Sys Of The Ozarks Branson Cboc is a mental health clinic in Branson, MO, located at 5571 North Gretna Road, 65616 zip code area.
-Veterans Healthcare Sys Of The Ozarks Branson Cboc provides telemedicine/telehealth and outpatient treatment.
-Veterans Healthcare Sys Of The Ozarks Branson Cboc offers psychotropic medication, cognitive behavioral therapy and trauma therapy to young adults, adults and seniors 65 or older.
-Veterans Healthcare Sys Of The Ozarks Branson Cboc also supports people requiring dual diagnosis treatment, people with PTSD and veterans.
-Additional services offered at Veterans Healthcare Sys Of The Ozarks Branson Cboc include case management, mentoring/peer support/consumer-run services and suicide prevention services.
+Veterans Healthcare Sys Of The Ozarks Branson Cboc provides outpatient treatment and telemedicine/telehealth.
+Veterans Healthcare Sys Of The Ozarks Branson Cboc offers trauma therapy, psychotropic medication and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Veterans Healthcare Sys Of The Ozarks Branson Cboc also supports people with serious mental illness, veterans and people with PTSD.
+Additional services offered at Veterans Healthcare Sys Of The Ozarks Branson Cboc include case management, suicide prevention services and mentoring/peer support/consumer-run services.

 Learn MoreOzark Guidance Center Inc is a mental health treatment clinic in Huntsville, Arkansas, located at 1104 North College Street, in the 72740 zip code.
 Ozark Guidance Center Inc provides outpatient treatment and telemedicine/telehealth.
-Ozark Guidance Center Inc provides individual psychotherapy, group therapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
-Additional services provided by Ozark Guidance Center Inc consist of court-ordered outpatient treatment, case management and family psychoeducation.
+Ozark Guidance Center Inc provides behavior modification, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
+Additional services provided by Ozark Guidance Center Inc consist of case management, family psychoeducation and suicide prevention services.

 Learn MoreBaxter Regional Medical Center Hensley Behavioral Health Center is a mental health facility in Mountain Home, AR, located at 624 Hospital Drive, 72653 zip code area.
 Baxter Regional Medical Center Hensley Behavioral Health Center provides hospital inpatient treatment and telemedicine/telehealth.
-Baxter Regional Medical Center Hensley Behavioral Health Center provides dialectical behavior therapy, individual psychotherapy and group therapy to young adults, seniors 65 or older and adults.
-Baxter Regional Medical Center Hensley Behavioral Health Center also supports seniors or older adults and people with serious mental illness.
-Additional services offered by Baxter Regional Medical Center Hensley Behavioral Health Center consist of diet and exercise counseling, case management and integrated primary care services.
+Baxter Regional Medical Center Hensley Behavioral Health Center provides individual psychotherapy, dialectical behavior therapy and behavior modification to adults, young adults and seniors 65 or older.
+Baxter Regional Medical Center Hensley Behavioral Health Center also supports people with serious mental illness and seniors or older adults.
+Additional services offered by Baxter Regional Medical Center Hensley Behavioral Health Center consist of case management, integrated primary care services and diet and exercise counseling.

 Learn MoreFamilies Inc Of Arkansas is a mental health treatment center in Mountain Home, Arkansas, located at 700 South Main Street, part of the 72653 zip code.
 Families Inc Of Arkansas provides outpatient treatment.
-Families Inc Of Arkansas also offers trauma therapy, behavior modification and activity therapy to adults, young adults and children / adolescents.
-Families Inc Of Arkansas supports people with serious mental illness and children/adolescents with serious emotional disturbance.
-Families Inc Of Arkansas also provides case management, suicide prevention services and court-ordered outpatient treatment.
+Families Inc Of Arkansas also offers activity therapy, behavior modification and group therapy to children / adolescents, seniors 65 or older and adults.
+Families Inc Of Arkansas supports children/adolescents with serious emotional disturbance and people with serious mental illness.
+Families Inc Of Arkansas also provides suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

 Learn MoreLife Strategies Counseling is a mental health center in Rogers, Arkansas, located at 1108 Poplar Place, 72756 zip code.
 Life Strategies Counseling provides outpatient treatment.
-Life Strategies Counseling offers cognitive behavioral therapy, psychotropic medication and group therapy to children / adolescents, seniors 65 or older and young adults.
-Life Strategies Counseling also supports seniors or older adults, people with trauma and people with PTSD.
-More services available at Life Strategies Counseling include court-ordered outpatient treatment, case management and family psychoeducation.
+Life Strategies Counseling offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to young adults, seniors 65 or older and adults.
+Life Strategies Counseling also supports transitional age young adults, people requiring dual diagnosis treatment and people with PTSD.
+More services available at Life Strategies Counseling include family psychoeducation, case management and court-ordered outpatient treatment.

 Learn MoreVantage Point Of Northwest Arkansas is a mental health treatment center in Fayetteville, AR, located at 4253 North Crossover Road, 72703 zip code area.
-Vantage Point Of Northwest Arkansas provides partial hospitalization/day treatment, outpatient treatment and residential treatment.
-Vantage Point Of Northwest Arkansas offers group therapy, psychotropic medication and couples/family therapy to adults, young adults and seniors 65 or older.
-Vantage Point Of Northwest Arkansas also supports people with PTSD, children/adolescents with serious emotional disturbance and people with Alzheimer's or dementia.
-Additional services at Vantage Point Of Northwest Arkansas consist of education services, supported employment and suicide prevention services.
+Vantage Point Of Northwest Arkansas provides hospital inpatient treatment, partial hospitalization/day treatment and residential treatment.
+Vantage Point Of Northwest Arkansas offers activity therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
+Vantage Point Of Northwest Arkansas also supports people with trauma, people with PTSD and people with Alzheimer's or dementia.
+Additional services at Vantage Point Of Northwest Arkansas consist of supported employment, intensive case management and family psychoeducation.

 Learn MoreNorthwest Medical Center/springdale is a mental health clinic in Springdale, Arkansas, located at 609 West Maple Avenue, 72764.
 Northwest Medical Center/springdale offers hospital inpatient treatment.
-Northwest Medical Center/springdale provides dialectical behavior therapy, cognitive behavioral therapy and activity therapy to adults and young adults.
-Northwest Medical Center/springdale also supports people with PTSD, LGBT and people with trauma.
-Some other services provided by Northwest Medical Center/springdale include case management and education services.
+Northwest Medical Center/springdale provides cognitive behavioral therapy, psychotropic medication and dialectical behavior therapy to young adults and adults.
+Northwest Medical Center/springdale also supports people with serious mental illness, LGBT and people requiring dual diagnosis treatment.
+Some other services provided by Northwest Medical Center/springdale include education services and case management.

 Learn MoreBurrell Behavioral Health Building C is a mental health facility in Springfield, MO, located at 1350 East Bradford Parkway, in the 65804 zip code.
 Burrell Behavioral Health Building C provides outpatient treatment.
-Burrell Behavioral Health Building C provides activity therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, adults and young adults.
-Burrell Behavioral Health Building C also supports people with PTSD, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Some other services available at Burrell Behavioral Health Building C include court-ordered outpatient treatment, case management and family psychoeducation.
+Burrell Behavioral Health Building C provides cognitive behavioral therapy, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Burrell Behavioral Health Building C also supports patients with eating disorders, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Some other services available at Burrell Behavioral Health Building C include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreBirch Tree Communities Inc Clarksville Phoenix is a mental health clinic in Clarksville, AR, located at 706 Brown Street, 72830 zip code area.
-Birch Tree Communities Inc Clarksville Phoenix provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Birch Tree Communities Inc Clarksville Phoenix offers behavior modification, couples/family therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
-Birch Tree Communities Inc Clarksville Phoenix also supports people with serious mental illness and clients referred from the court/judicial system.
-Additional services offered at Birch Tree Communities Inc Clarksville Phoenix include family psychoeducation, court-ordered outpatient treatment and vocational rehabilitation services.
+Birch Tree Communities Inc Clarksville Phoenix provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Birch Tree Communities Inc Clarksville Phoenix offers dialectical behavior therapy, behavior modification and couples/family therapy to seniors 65 or older, adults and young adults.
+Birch Tree Communities Inc Clarksville Phoenix also supports clients referred from the court/judicial system and people with serious mental illness.
+Additional services offered at Birch Tree Communities Inc Clarksville Phoenix include psychosocial rehabilitation services, case management and vocational rehabilitation services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.